AlaskaAirlines/auro-accordion/docs/upstream.md

 ## Maintain upstream

 Once you have connected your local forked clone to the upstream repo, maintenance is the key.
-It is important to
+It is important to ensure that your `master` branch is always updated BEFORE you create a new branch intended to be used with a new pull request.
+This will help to eliminate any potential issues with merging when the `master` branches are out of sync.